Amine-Mike/RECO/README.md

   - Label smoothing as in the script

 - MLP:
-  - Use padding and fixed-size MFCC as inputs
+  - We Use padding and fixed-size MFCC as inputs
+  - Padding was needed due to the MLP that requires fixed sized inputs

 ---